Chamberlain91/Heirloom/README.md

 # Heirloom

-A C# framework that provides *drawing, audio playback, mathematics, data structures and more*.
-Useful for prototyping and implementating games, tools and other graphical applications.
+A C# framework that provides utilities for *2D graphics, audio, mathematics, data structures and more*.
+Useful for prototyping and implementating games and other graphical applications.
 Heirloom currently is supported on *Windows, Linux and macOS*.

 ![screenshots](./Documentation/screenshots.png)

 I've been developing this framework with **Visual Studio 2019**.
-Using the `dotnet` CLI has been straight forward enough experience to build and run the examples so using `VS Code` (or your favorite editor) and basic comprehension of the command line should work well to contribute and/or use **Heirloom**.
+Using the `dotnet` CLI has been straight forward enough experience to build and run the examples so using `VS Code` (or your otherwise favorite editor) and a basic comprehension of the command line should work well to contribute and/or use **Heirloom**.

 Libraries are `NET Standard 2.1` compiant and examples run on `NET Core 3.1`.